 Trains every half hour for much of the day.

 At time of writing, the relevant ScotRail website page on steam trains is strangely evasive, though it does say that ‘with a chuff and a chuff and a hoot’ (yes, really) they made some memorable journeys last year, while managing to sound like a Thomas the Tank-Engine story.
-I’m sure they’ll update the page for 2017.
+I’m sure they’ll update the page.
+(They did - no mention of steam!)
 It's reproduced here though...